 Software for students

-UCT pays for a number of software packages to be used under site licences.
+UCT pays for a number of software packages to be used under site licenses.
 This means that you are allowed to use the software for as long as you are a student and that you’ll need to remove it once you leave the University of Cape Town.

-In addition to site licensed software, the Downloads page offers other useful free software.
+In addition to site-licensed software, the Downloads page offers other useful free software.

 You are entitled to a number of site-licensed software packages which include research support software (such as EndNote and Nvivo), Statistical software (such as Statistica and SPSS), productivity software (Office 365), accessibility software (Read&Write) and more.